About FreeWorld

 Ross Rice Dwight, ©2006 (backing vocals).

-CD Compilation Fried Glass Onions – Vol. 3, ©2006 Inside Memphis (bass guitar, lead vocals, sitar, shaker)
+CD Compilation Fried Glass Onions – Vol. 3, ©2006 Inside Memphis (bass guitar, lead vocals, sitar, shaker).

 CD Compilation Wednesday Nights in Memphis, ©2007 Vexar Records (co-songwriter, bass guitar, lead vocals).